Arbeit-Studio/apikit/README.md

 ## Specifying the Gateway

-O Componente base para declarar um gateway é o `DefaultHTTPRequestGateway`.
+The component to declare a gateway is the `DefaultHTTPRequestGateway`.

 The component is called **Gateway** to denote a passthought gate where we'll have a optional check-in for concistency on both ends, when making a request and when receiving the response.